More on Life Insurance

-“Every carrier tends to have different guidelines for reinstating policies, and reinstatement is often a case-by-case basis depending on the situation,” says Patrick Hanzel, Advanced Planning Specialist and Certified Financial Planner at Policygenius.
+“Each carrier tends to have different guidelines for reinstating policies, and reinstatement is often a case-by-case basis depending on the situation,” says Patrick Hanzel, Advanced Planning Specialist and Certified Financial Planner at Policygenius.
 “Applying for reinstatement of a policy might involve signing a document stating that your health has not changed.
-In addition, you will need to pay backdated premiums to the date that the policy lapsed.”
+Also, you will need to pay backdated premiums to the date that the policy lapsed.”

-Depending on your insurer, how long your policy has been lapsed, and whether you had any red flags in your medical history when you first applied for life insurance, reinstatement might also require new underwriting.
+Depending on your insurer, reinstating your life insurance policy might also require new underwriting.
+Insurers will evaluate how long ago your policy lapsed and whether you had any red flags in your medical history when you first applied for life insurance.
 Some companies won’t require new underwriting if the policy has been inactive for less than 6 months; others may require only a limited underwriting process.

 There are a few simple steps that can help you avoid missing a premium payment and jeopardizing your life insurance coverage:

 You can also consider switching your payments from monthly to annual.
-In many cases, paying annually can reduce the hassle of having to remember to make a monthly payment.
-Furthermore, most insurance companies offer a discount, usually between 2% and 8%, for paying annually instead of monthly.
+Paying annually can reduce the hassle of having to remember to make a monthly payment.
+Furthermore, most insurance companies offer a discount — usually up to 5% for policies offered by Policygenius partner insurers — for paying annually instead of monthly.

-But the most important thing, of course, is paying on time, so be sure to choose the payment method that fits best with your lifestyle and budget.
+But the most important thing, of course, is paying on time, so be sure to choose the payment method that fits your budget best.

-Most insurance carriers offer a waiver of premium rider — also called a disability income rider — that exempts you from paying premiums in the event that you incur a serious disability and can’t work.
+Most life insurance companies offer a waiver of premium rider — also called a disability income rider — that exempts you from paying premiums if you incur a serious disability and can’t work.

-The waiver of premium rider allows you to keep your same insurance policy even if you lose your income due to disability.
-Most insurers also offer this rider at a very low cost: Depending on your insurer and your premiums, adding a waiver of premium rider could cost as little as a few dollars each month.
+The waiver of premium rider allows you to keep your existing insurance policy even if you lose your income due to disability.
+However, waiver of premium riders are often costly and difficult to qualify for.